 Are You Paying the High Cost of Dirty Fleet Vehicles?

-So, the next time you notice one of your company cars or trucks has “clean me” written on the back window, don’t put off cleaning it.
+What is the high cost of dirty fleet vehicles?
+The next time you notice one of your company cars or trucks has “clean me” written on the back window, don’t put off cleaning it.
 It’s easy to say we were too busy to clean it.
 But ask yourself, are you really too busy to stop sending a bad message?